OleMussmann/Nix-Package-Search/README.md

 ### Configuration

 Settings are configured via environment variables.
 Override them when calling `nps`, or in your `*rc` file.
-Set color codes to `0` to remove highlighting and see [this excellent askubuntu post](https://askubuntu.com/questions/1042234/modifying-the-color-of-grep) for more color options.

 #### `NIX_PACKAGE_SEARCH_FOLDER`
 In which folder is the cache located?